 For middle-aged women, the most common cause – and the one most often suspected – is menopause.
 The changing hormones in menopause can bring about diaphoresis.

-Because menopause is often suspected, women who feel they have other symptoms that aren’t being caused by menopause should fight for additional testing.
+Due to the fact that menopause is often suspected, women who feel they have other symptoms that aren’t being caused by menopause should fight for additional testing.
 A doctor could assume the likeliest cause of diaphoresis is menopause and they’d be right.
-But that doesn’t mean a woman can’t be going through menopause and another more serious condition at the same time.
+However, that doesn’t mean a woman can’t be going through menopause and another more serious condition at the same time.

 How Can a Person Tell If They Have Primary or Secondary Hyperhidrosis?

-Which type of hyperhidrosis you have is important.
+It is important to know which type of hyperhidrosis you have.
 If it is the secondary type and you aren’t on any medications, you and your doctor will want to start looking for answers.
 Some of the conditions that cause diaphoresis are serious.
 That’s why you need to figure out what’s going on if the doctor determines you have secondary hyperhidrosis instead of primary.